 Amendments to these Bylaws must be proposed by the Executive Board or by petition signed by no fewer than five (5) members of the Association.
 Such proposed amendments along with a summary of the purpose of the amendment must be filed with the Secretary seventy-five (75) days before a regularly scheduled meeting and notice setting forth the purpose and the wording of the proposed amendment shall be sent by the Secretary to all members not later than sixty (60) days prior to such meeting.

-Bylaws may also be adopted or amended by mailed ballot referendum as provided in Bylaw VI, Section 3(a), except that two thirds of the members voting by mailed ballot must be in favor of the amendment proposed to be adopted.
+Bylaws may also be adopted or amended by electronic ballot referendum as provided in Bylaw VI, Section 3(a), except that two thirds of the members voting by electronic ballot must be in favor of the amendment proposed to be adopted.

-Amendments to these Bylaws shall be submitted to the American Association of Law Libraries committee on constitution and bylaws by the Secretary upon adoption by the membership of the Association.
+Amendments to these Bylaws shall be submitted to the American Association of Law Libraries Bylaws and Resolutions Committee by the Secretary upon adoption by the membership of the Association.